Finding the right easy songs to begin your journey to bass mastery is absolutely crucial.

 Click Here for tab for Smooth Criminal by Michael Jackson

-No song represents this better than Smooth Criminal, with its bassline that is both groovy, has great note choice and serves the song succinctly.
-It is played at a fair tempo and will require some right hand dexterity to play it up to speed.
+No song represents this better than Smooth Criminal, with its groovy bassline that features great note choices and serves the song succinctly.
+It is played at a fair tempo and will require some right-hand dexterity to play it up to speed.
 Don’t be afraid to turn the BPM down a little until you get the patterns down.

 Come As You Are by Nirvana

 Click Here for tab for Come As You Are by Nirvana